Join us on 14-15 May 2012 for our Innovation Games® for Customer Understanding course in London.

 Luke Hohmann, CEO and founder of The Innovation Games Company, is the inventor of Innovation Games® and a recognized expert on the use of serious games to solve complex business problems.
 Luke is currently a member of the Agile Alliance and has been involved in the agile community for more than a decade.
 He is also a senior advisor to OpenView Venture Partners.
 Luke has written three books and numerous articles on software product management.
 He is also a member of the PDMA, the ACM and the IEEE.
 Luke graduated magna cum laude with a B.S.E. in computer engineering and an M.S.E. in computer science and engineering from the University of Michigan.
 In addition to data structures and artificial intelligence, he studied cognitive psychology and organizational behavior.

-Our mission is to use collaborative play to empower people and organizations to work better together, with their colleagues, customers and partners – no matter where they are in the world.
+Our mission is to use collaborative frameworks to empower people and organizations to work better together, with their colleagues, customers and partners – no matter where they are in the world.
 This mission guides our products, informs our services and drives our social and civic engagement.

 Learn more at www.conteneo.co.